• 10.00am - 5.30pm

 Hockey

 Dhyan Chand was a member of the 4th Battalion, 1st Punjab Regiment.
 He became one of India's greatest hockey players, winning Olympic gold medals in 1928, 1932 and 1936, when he also captained the team.
-Throughout this time he remained in the Indian Army, retiring in 1956.
+He remained in the Indian Army throughout, retiring in 1956.

 Today, hockey is the national sport of both India and Pakistan.